solarslurpi/GrowBuddies/docs/mistbuddy.md

 vpdBuddy Kp=45, Ki=0.1, Kd=0.1
 :::
 Woops!
-Miha stopped working for a bit and...as expected...
+MistBuddy stopped working for a bit and...as expected...

 #### Kp=40, Ki=0.1, Kd=0.01
 ```